alien1403/alien1403/README.md

 - 👋 Hi, I’m @alien1403
 - 👀 I’m interested in programming, mathematics and physics.
-- 🌱 I’m currently learning Node.js
+- 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on...
 - 📫 How to reach me https://www.linkedin.com/in/razvanmihaihanghicel/